turnerdan/joethecorpusrogan/README.md

-# 'joe "the corpus" rogan'
+# joe "the corpus" rogan:
+## The Joe Rogan Podcast Corpus
-A corpus of speech built from the Joe Rogan Experience podcast consisting of 8.43 million words.
-It includes aligned text grids with phoneme and word level transcripts.
+A corpus of speech from the Joe Rogan Experience podcast, consisting of 8.43 million words.
+It includes aligned TextGrids with phonetic and word-level annotations.

 ## Quick Look
 * More than 8.42 million words